National Geographic Unique Lodges of the World

 Copal Waterfall Hike

-This was a great way to begin a stay – a roughly two-hour roundtrip hike though the cloud forest down to a large waterfall (literally Cascada Grande).
-We met our guide Lizardo at 3pm, put on mud/rain boots that we would use for several excursions (provided by the lodge), and then set out.
+This was a great way to begin a stay – a roughly two-hour round trip through Ecuador’s cloud forest down to a large waterfall (literally Cascada Grande).
+We met our guide Lizardo at 3pm, put on mud/rain boots that we would use for several excursions (provided by Mashpi Lodge), and then set out.
 We stopped frequently so that Lizardo could tell us about the forest and the plants and animals we were seeing.
 Incredibly educational!
 At the waterfall (put your electronics into waterproof bags before you get close!) we stopped in the mist while Lizardo ran under the fall with our 12-year-old.
 The other kids didn’t feel like getting quite that wet!
 We then slowly walked back up – a good climb, but there are stairs along the steeper sections (recycled Coca Cola crates), and our kids had no issues.

 Note: I didn’t take a camera, so I have no photos!
 I liked the idea of unplugging for a night and just enjoying the experience.
 Was it a good choice?
 No. I wish I had pics!